To donate, click here and choose "Crowder-Messersmith Conservation Fund" on second page under "Designation."

 Grants have provided more than 75 projects with start-up costs since 1974.
 The Audubon Naturalist Society has administered the Fund since 1999.
 In 2011, the Fund supported projects to help protect and preserve endangered species in Oceania, Africa, and Asia.
 Two of the species that benefited from the grants are listed by the IUCN as near-threatened; the third is critically endangered.

-The ANS Crowder-Messersmith Fund Committee recently awarded three 2013 grants for conservation education.
+The ANS Crowder-Messersmith Fund Committee recently awarded two 2014 grants for conservation education.

-- A small group of dedicated Cape Verdians on Santiago received $2000 for the rehabilitation, protection and eco-touristic use of beach and IBA lagoons and back country.
-Protection of the beaches are needed as many of the islands beaches are used by turtles, especially the critically endangered Leatherback Turtle, and the lagoons are important refuges for migrating shorebirds of conservation concern.
+- A small group of dedicated Cape Verdians on Santiago received a grant for their project to rehabilitate, protect, and support eco-touristic use of beaches, lagoons, and the surrounding areas.
+Many of the island beaches are used by the critically endangered Leatherback Turtle, and the lagoons are important refuges for migrating shorebirds of conservation concern.

 - Mr. S. P. Anandan of the Foundation for Research and Sustainable Development in Madurai Tamil Nadu, India.
 Anandan studied fruit-eating and insectivorous bats, particularly the Salim Ali Fruit Bat (Latidens salimali) in the Western Ghats Mountains.
 The work involves conservation education programs for school students, indigenous communities, farmers, mountain people, and estate owners.
 The purpose of these programs is to convince these targeted groups of the necessity and methods for protecting the bats’ natural habitats (caves, large trees, temples, etc.).